Foresta Food Lab

 • Develop new formats of culinary, ecological, and social practice

-• Experiment with ways of sharing food
+• Experiment with ways of togetherness and sharing food

 Images: Foresta Collective from